 We also offer ion filtration systems for the removal of arsenic, phosphate, chromium, selenium, fluoride, antimony, lead, and other metals from drinking water.

 Supervisory control and data acquisition (SCADA) is a system of software and hardware elements that allows industrial organizations to control industrial processes locally or at remote locations.
 Monitor, gather, and process real-time data and directly interact with devices such as sensors, valves, pumps, motors, and more through human-machine interface (HMI) software.
 The SCADA software processes, distributes, and displays the data, helping operators and other employees analyze the data and make important decisions.

-Recent Water Supply, Treatment and Distribution Projects
+Example Water Supply, Treatment and Distribution Projects

 City of Rhinelander

 Town & Country Engineering, Inc. designed and administered construction of new Well No. 7 and well house, and rehabilitation of Well House No. 6.
 Because of the granite geology in the Rhinelander area, Well No. 7 was designed as a gravel pack well.
 Subsequently a Well No. 8 was added in the immediate vicinity of Well No. 7 to create a wellfield.
 Well No. 8 was routed through Well No. 7 for chemical treatment and pumping to the City water distribution system.
 Rhinelander received a special federal grant for over $900,000 for this well project.

 Village of Mazomanie – New Concrete Water Storage and Connecting Water Main